Hello

 Michelle joined the Regent College Board in 2020 and holds a Teaching Degree from studies completed in South Africa.

-Upon completing her studies, Michelle has worked in education in a variety of forms.
-Michelle has taught in South Africa and in Primary Schools in Perth.
-In 2014 Michelle was appointed Acting Principal of Kalamunda Christian School which the then-Principal was on long service leave.
 In 2015 Michelle was appointed Principal of Kalamunda Christian School.
 She served in the role for five years before deciding to return to the classroom and take on a newly created position of Head of Academic Enrichment and Extension at Southern Hills Christian College.

 Gai joined the Regent College Board in 2020 and holds a Graduate Certificate of Education in Early Childhood Studies, Diploma of Teaching – Primary and a Masters of Education in Early Childhood/Leadership.